-The Electrical Engineering degree program requires 132 semester hours of study comprising 44 hours of University general education, 9 additional hours of mathematics beyond the general education requirement and 79 hours of program-specific requirements.
-The program-specific requirements include 10 hours of general engineering courses, 31 hours of required electrical and computer engineering core courses, 11 hours of electrical engineering required courses, 12 hours of ECE-, CS-, or CO-prefixed elective courses, and 15 hours of open electives.
-Students are encouraged to use the 15 open elective hours to meet the requirements for a minor in an area of their interest.
+The electrical engineering degree program requires 132 semester hours of study comprising 44 hours of University general education, 9 additional hours of mathematics beyond the general education requirement and 79 hours of program-specific requirements.
+The program-specific requirements include 2 hours of general engineering courses, 34 hours of required electrical and computer engineering core courses, 10 hours of electrical engineering concentration required courses, 13 hours of ECE-, CS-, or CO-prefixed elective courses, 6 hours of completely free electives at the college level, 5 hours of engineering science elective courses, and 9 hours of restricted electives chosen for depth or breadth; courses can be approved by the department, but some courses are pre-approved: technical drawing EGR 143, any courses based directly or indirectly on calculus, and all 300, 400, and 500 level courses.